openhealthcare/opal/doc/docs/reference/episode.md

 The `opal.models.Episode` class represents an episode of care for a patient.
-This can be either an inpatient stay, an outpatient treatment, a telephone liaison, an appointment at a clinic, or any other arbitrarially defined period of care.
+This can be either an inpatient stay, an outpatient treatment, a telephone liaison, an appointment at a clinic, or any other arbitrarily defined period of care.

 ### Fields